 Even though dependence involves withdrawal symptoms, it’s distinct from addiction.
-When someone is addicted to a substance, they’re brain biochemistry changes.
+When someone is addicted to a substance, their brain biochemistry changes.
 Then, these changes can lead to irrational and even dangerous behavior.

 Even though CBD comes from cannabis, it doesn’t have the intoxicating effects of THC.
-In fact, one study found that people using CBD reported the same levels of intoxication and euphoria as people that took a placebo.
-(9) This suggests that CBD doesn’t have the potential to be addictive.
+And the same is true of CBDa.
+In fact, one study found that people using CBD reported the same levels of intoxication and euphoria as people who took a placebo.
+This suggests that CBD doesn’t have the potential to be addictive.

 Tolerance and Cannabidiol

 With that said, you can develop tolerance with long-term use.
-Over time, this means that you may need higher doses of CBD to achieve your desired effects.
+Over time, this means that you may need higher doses of CBD and CBDa to achieve your desired effects.
 Thankfully, this isn’t always a permanent problem.
-Taking a break from CBD can help to lower your tolerance threshold.
+Taking a break from your supplements can help to lower your tolerance threshold.

 Even though tolerance is possible, it isn’t guaranteed.
-Many CBD studies show users not developing tolerance.
-(11) CBD effects different people in different ways, and many people may never have issues with tolerance.
-(12)
+CBD + CBDa effects different people in different ways, and many people may never have issues with tolerance.

-It’s important to note even though CBD isn’t addictive, THC can be.
-(13) The majority of CBD products on the market contain less than 0.3% THC, but products with higher THC levels could be an issue.
+It’s important to note that even though CBD isn’t addictive, THC can be.
+All of our Tanasi CBD + CBDa products, and ny legal CBD products on the market contain, less than 0.3% THC, but products with higher THC levels could be an issue.
 If you’re concerned about the risks of addiction, you should choose safe products that have undergone third-party testing and are confirmed to contain no more than 0.3% THC.

 Still, it’s important to remember that CBD research is still ongoing.
 That’s why it’s best to be cautious.
 Stick to products with proof of third-party testing.
 Also, make sure to take the appropriate dosage.
-If you follow these precautious, you should be able to enjoy CBD’s health benefits without taking any safety risks.
+If you follow these precautions, you should be able to enjoy your CBDa and CBD supplements without taking any safety risks.

 Related Posts in CBD